EconometricsLibrary/EconometricsLibrary.github.io/index.md

 [FDL]: http://www.gnu.org/copyleft/fdl.html
 [git-core]: https://github.com/EconometricsLibrary/core

-The *Free Econometrics Library Project* aims to produce free and open access econometrics texts suitable for graduate education; all of the texts can be modified and redistributed under the
+The *Econometrics Free Library Project* aims to produce free and open access econometrics texts suitable for graduate education; all of the texts can be modified and redistributed under the
 [GNU Free Documentation License][FDL].